wtsi-hgi/QTLight/README.md

 ## Introduction

 <!-- TODO nf-core: Write a 1-2 sentence summary of what data the pipeline is for and what it does -->
-**nf-core/eqtl** is a bioinformatics best-practice analysis pipeline for eqtl analysis with TensorQTL and SaigeQTL.
+**QTLight** is a bioinformatics best-practice analysis pipeline for eqtl analysis with TensorQTL, SaigeQTL, LIMIX.
-It takes your vcf files (or pgen/bed) alongside flat quantification data (such as bulk RNAseq expression files, ATACseq qantification data, Splicing Quantification data) or a scRNA h5ad file and performs relevant analysis.
+It takes your vcf files (or pgen/bed) alongside flat quantification data (such as bulk RNAseq expression files, ATACseq qantification data, Splicing Quantification data) or a scRNA h5ad file and performs relevant QTL analysis.

 <p align="center">